Vitali Vitaliev: Biography

-Vitaliev was born in 1954 in Kharkiv, Ukraine.
+Vitaliev was born in 1954 in Kharkiv, USSR (present-day Ukraine).
 He graduated from Kharkiv University in French and English, working as an interpreter and translator before becoming a journalist in 1981.
 He worked as a special correspondent for Krokodil magazine in Moscow when he appeared as Clive James' 'Moscow Correspondent' on Saturday Night Clive.
 On 31 January 1990, he and his family 'defected', moving first to London, then taking up residence (and citizenship) in Australia.
 After a few years there, he moved back to the United Kingdom, living in London.
 He is now back in London again after spending some time in Edinburgh and Dublin.
 Vitaliev's books were translated from English into German, Japanese, Russian, Italian, Finnish, French, Spanish, Portuguese and some other languages (see: Books).
-In June 2018, Vitaliev was appointed Fellow of the Royal Geographical Society of Great Britain (FRGS) and in 2021 - Fellow of the Royal Literary Fund and the RLF Writing Fellow and Teaching Associate at Magdalene & Wolfson Colleges, University of Cambridge.
+In June 2018, Vitaliev was appointed Fellow of the Royal Geographical Society of Great Britain (FRGS) and in 2021-24 - Fellow of the Royal Literary Fund and the RLF Writing Fellow and Teaching Associate at Magdalene & Wolfson Colleges, University of Cambridge.
 He is also a member of the International Travel Writers Alliance (MITWA) and the National Association of Writers in Education (NAWE).